 - That they book a PCR test through agreed mechanisms and provide result to employer prior to returning to work.

-- That they agree to perform LFD tests, inform employer of and record results for 10 days from initial exposure to the person who has tested positive to Covid-19.
+- That they agree to perform LFD tests, inform employer of and record results for 7 days from initial exposure to the person who has tested positive to COVID-19.

 - That they adhere to IPC procedures ensuring appropriate use of PPE at all times.

-- That they refrain from work, inform manager and book a PCR test if symptoms develop or if a positive LFD result obtained.
+- That they refrain from work, inform manager and book a PCR test if symptoms develop.

 This assessment to be used if a relevant health or social care worker has been identified as a contact of a positive case of COVID 19.
 This should be completed before the worker returns to the workplace and so should be discussed via phone or video call.